benwilcock/spring-cloud-contracts/cdc-microservice/README.md

 $ gradle clean build
 ````

-When you do this, a suite of Java tests are auto generated as part of th build.
-You can find these auto generated tests in `build/generated-test-sources` (in Gradle).
-You should go and examine these tests.
-If the process didn't work for some reason, the generated-test-sources folder may be empty!
+When you do this, a suite of Java tests are auto generated as part of the build.
+You can see these auto generated tests in the folder `build/generated-test-sources`.
+You should go and examine these tests each time.
+If the process didn't work for some reason, the generated-test-sources folder may be empty and you won't necessarily have been alerted to their loss.

-When successfully generated, the tests produced look something like this:-
+When successfully auto-generated, the tests produced look something like this:-

 ```java
 @Test